 where qrot is the rotational partition function.

-(c) To a first approximation the intensity of a rotational absorption transition from JJ' is determined by f(J).
+(b) Write down the expression for qrot and, by transforming the sum to a suitable integral, obtain qrot in the high-temperature limit. (c) To a first approximation the intensity of a rotational absorption transition from J → J' is determined by f(J).
 Explain briefly why this is so, and show that the line with maximum spectral intensity (J = Jmax) corresponds to

 (d) The Stokes branch of the pure rotational Raman spectrum of the (heteronuclear) molecule consists of approximately equally spaced lines separated by 9.8 cm−1.
 Identify which rotational transition has maximum intensity at a temperature T = 298 K.

-The heat capacity of CD4 in a clathrate has been measured to be 4.3 R at 200 K. An infrared band at 96 cm -1 may be assigned to a rattling motion of the
+has been measured to be 4.3 R at 200 K. An infrared band at 96 cm

-A molecule has two low-lying non-degenerate energy levels separated by energy ε.
-Write down an expression for the partition function of the molecule and hence, or otherwise, derive an expression for the internal energy, U.
+by energy ε.
+Write down an expression for the partition function of

-and plot the variation of CV with the ratio ε/kT.
+and plot the variation of CV with the

-Because of the rotation of the ammonia groups solid Ni(NH3 )6I2 has an anomaly in its low temperature heat capacity CV as shown by the data below:
+ratio ε/kT.
+Because of the rotation of the ammonia groups solid Ni(NH3

-Show that these data are consistent with the two level heat capacity equation given above and estimate ε.
+Show that these data are consistent with the two level heat capacity equation

-By making an approximate extrapolation of CV to zero at the low and high temperature ends of the anomaly estimate the entropy change over the temperature range 0 to 1.5 K.
+to zero at the low and high temperature ends of the anomaly estimate

+and on the value of the entropy change across the anomaly.
 In terms of the canonical partition function Q = Q(N,V,T), the internal energy and Helmholtz free energy are given respectively by U = NkBT2(dlnQ/dT)N,V and A = −kBTlnQ.

 (a) For a gas of independent particles, show that the entropy S is given in terms of the molecular partition function q by